Sidra-TBI-FCO/NGS-Pipe/HPC Scripts/WES/05.4 - Merge MAF Files/README.md

 ### Merging MAF Files
-This step is done to merge all MAF files from each sample into one MAF, and to create a seperate text file with the column names of MAF file by running the following commands in MAF folder
+This step is done to merge all MAF files from each sample into one MAF, and to create a seperate text file with the column names of MAF file by running the following commands in the terminal in MAF folder

 * Variants Calling - SNP
    * cat *.maf | egrep -v "^#|^Hugo_Symbol" >> samples.maf